NullVoxPopuli/react-vs-ember/state-management/README.md

 ### React

-Redux is the go-to for application state management in react, but a fairly new API within react allows for state-management within react without additional dependencies.
+Redux is the go-to for application state management in react, but a fairly new API within react allows for sensible state-management without additional dependencies.
 [The Context API](https://reactjs.org/docs/context.html) allows state to be shared across multiple components.
 Context's are loosely similar to Ember's Services (services will be covered below), in that they can define silo'd behavior and be used by components.
 There are some restrictions that context's have, however.
 One is that there must be a context Provider, which provides the configured context to all children in the tree below the Provider, and then there is the Consumer, which allow children of the Consumer in the immediate rendering context to access the Context's data.

-Below is an example of how the `TodoMVC` app would be manage and interact with the `todos` state with a context instead of redux.
+Below is an example of how the `TodoMVC` app would be managed and interact with the `todos` state with a context instead of redux.

 Instead of actions/reducers/etc, a context is configured, and given a value during invocation-time.
 The `Application` component becomes the state manager for this particular app.